Caran d’Ache Pablo Colored Pencils

 Caran d’Ache Pablo Colored Pencils Review

-The Caran D’ache Pablo pencils are a water-resistant line of premium pencils offered by the Swiss company.
+The Caran D’ache Pablo pencils are a water-resistant line of premium pencils offered by the popular Swiss company.
 The small 3.8mm diameter oil-based lead is quite strong and can easily be sharpened to a fine point, making it effective for detailed areas.
-The color application is quite smooth and is void of wax bloom and the color intensity can be very good, although it may take a few passes.
+The color application is quite smooth and is essentially void of wax bloom and the color intensity can be very good, although it may take a few passes to get exactly what you are looking for.
 With sets from 12 all the way up to 120, color selection is plentiful and varied.
 All of this is packaged in an attractive hexagonal wood barrel.

 Visual Appeal – 3/5

 There is a great color selection with this line, especially in the larger sets.
 Most of the colors are vivid enough, although in a few cases you might have to make a few passes to get the depth you are looking for.
 This is likely due to the oil core, which doesn’t push out as much of the colored core onto the paper for a given pass when compared to some of the more conventional wax examples.
 All colors are very blend-friendly and there is a lot of freedom in color manipulation.
 Compared to other oil cores on the market, you may see a slight drop in performance but it is by no means detrimental to the performance of the pencils.